jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/0_Res_Init.typ

 // Title was tested and is inshallah fine
 === Optimization Case A <chap_4_5_0>
 Optimization case A serves as the first application of the theoretical foundations established in @chap_4_0 to @chap_4_4.
-The primary objective is to achieve #gls("ld", long:true) of a numiercal continuous aerodynamic load distribution through numerical optimization.
+The primary objective is to achieve #gls("ld", long:true) of a numerical continuous aerodynamic load distribution through numerical optimization.
 By solving this optimization problem, critical questions posed in @chap_4_0 are addressed, specifically regarding the optimal number of #glspl("lie"), their attachment locations, dimensions, and required load magnitudes.
 As this case serves as the foundation for subsequent optimization scenarios, the mathematical formulation and its implications are explained in detail.
 The mathematical formulation of optimization case A is given in @eq_107.